 11. Don’t Take Huge Bites:

 During a dinner interview, you may be posed with a question anytime.
 You need to be mentally and physically prepared for the same.
 Taking huge bites can mean taking more time to chew and swallow what you have eaten.
-This means that if the interviewers have asked a question, they will have to wait a longtime before they get their answer.
+This means that if the interviewers have asked a question, they will have to wait for a long time before they get their answer.

-In order to avoid this, take small bites that you can chew and swallow in lesser time.
-This way, the interview process will happen smoothly without much interruptions.
-You must also keep in mind never to answer to questions when you have food in your mouth.
+You must also keep in mind never to answer questions when you have food in your mouth.
 This not just looks lousy but also creates a negative impression instantly.

 12. Men Should Carry Their Kerchief: